The fifth season of The Amazing Race

 - Spiteful Spit: Mirna, after a fight over a cab with Colin & Christie in Egypt.

 - Spotlight-Stealing Squad: At the very beginning they were the main focus of the season, and only Colin's aggressive domination of the game (and their elimination midway through they season) could steal focus away from them.
 They would even displace Brandon & Nicole on the DVD cover for the season.

 - Weak, but Skilled: Mirna, particularly with airports.

-- What the Hell Is That Accent?: When talking to locals they would slip into these odd accents that sounded like no existing accent in the world, and had the added effect of making them sound like they had trouble speaking English.
+- What the Hell Is That Accent?: When talking to locals they would slip into these odd accents that made them sound like they had trouble speaking English.
 Even better, they would use the same accents no matter what country they were in.

 Marshall Hudes & Lance Hudes